iann0036/tf-cfn-provider/docs/providers/azurerm/VirtualNetworkGateway.md

 `PeerWeight` - (Optional) The weight added to routes which have been learned through BGP peering.
 Valid values can be between `0` and `100`.

+### RootCertificate Properties

+`Name` - (Required) A user-defined name of the revoked certificate.

 `PublicCertData` - (Required) The SHA1 thumbprint of the certificate to be revoked.

+### IpConfiguration Properties

+`PrivateIpAddressAllocation` - (Optional) Defines how the private IP address of the gateways virtual interface is assigned.
+Valid options are `Static` or `Dynamic`.
+Defaults to `Dynamic`.

+`SubnetId` - (Required) The ID of the gateway subnet of a virtual network in which the virtual network gateway will be created.
+It is mandatory that the associated subnet is named `GatewaySubnet`.
+Therefore, each virtual network can contain at most a single Virtual Network Gateway.

+`PublicIpAddressId` - (Optional) The ID of the public ip address to associate with the Virtual Network Gateway.

 ## Return Values